Trauma Therapy

 What is complex trauma?

 Trauma is not just about major events that can easily be identified.
-What affects you as a children is very different than that which disturbs you as an adult.
+What affects you as a child is very different than that which disturbs you as an adult.
 Chronic stress, family dysfunction, bullying, early loss, poverty, racism, frequent experiences of being criticized or invalidated, and verbal abuse can all be experienced in the body as traumatic, and are more complex than a single event that may, on the surface, seem worse.

 You don’t just get over these things – they stick with you until you are able to heal.